thanhphat2609/OnlineRetail_Analysis/README.md

 ## Build Data Pipeline

-- Can not use HDFS as Data Storage right now. **Error**: No connection adapters were found for 'hdfs://hdfs-namenode:9000/webhdfs/v1/'
+- Can not use HDFS as Data Storage right now. **Error**: No connection adapters were found for 'hdfs://hdfs-namenode:9000/webhdfs/v1/' => Using Local in path: /include/dataset

 ## Result of Pipeline